 Outsourcing has become increasingly popular as businesses strive to improve efficiency and reduce costs.
 Outsourcing involves delegating business functions to external service providers.

 While many companies know the most commonly cited advantages of outsourcing, such as cost savings and increased efficiency, several other benefits may not be immediately apparent.
-This essay will explore ten advantages of outsourcing that you may not be considering.
+This essay will explore ten advantages of outsourcing, the 10 benefits of outsourcing that you may not be considering.
+But what are the outsourcing benefits?

 Access to Skilled Talent